Skip To Main Content

 ATTAIN-1 Overview

-ATTAIN-1 was a phase 3, 72-week, double-blind, randomized, placebo-controlled trial comparing the efficacy and safety of orforglipron 6 mg, 12 mg, and 36 mg as monotherapy to placebo as an adjunct to healthy diet and physical activity in adults with obesity without diabetes mellitus.1
+ATTAIN-1 was a phase 3, 72-week, double-blind, randomized, placebo-controlled trial evaluating the efficacy and safety of orforglipron as monotherapy in adults with obesity without diabetes mellitus.1

-Back to Content Overview .
+Back to Content Overview.

 Study Design in ATTAIN-1